bluesky/bluesky/doc/source/metadata.rst

 Downstream DataBroker provides tools to do rich searches on this data.
 The more information you can include the better.

-There is some information that we need to is nominally independent of any particular device but we need to consult the controls system about.
+There is some information that we need that is nominally independent of any particular device but we need to consult the controls system about.
 For example the location of important, but un-scanned motors or the configuration of beam attenuators.
 If the values *should* be fixed over